Skip to main content

 SNAP® in Schools is another component of the program that is delivered directly in the classroom.
 This model offers a session for groups of up to 30 students.
 Lessons focus on developing coping strategies, self-control techniques, and decision-making skills in a school setting.
 Educators can reinforce positive behavior on a larger scale while supporting the overall learning environment.

 The SNAP® Parenting Group is offered to parents and caregivers.
-This group provides a safe and supportive space where parents can learn effective SNAP® strategies, explore positive discipline techniques, and connect with other families who are experiencing similar challenges.
+This group provides a safe space where parents can learn effective SNAP® strategies, explore positive discipline techniques, and connect with other families with similar challenges.

 Helping Siblings Lead by Example